turnip cake (lo bak go)

 NOTE: In terms of equipment, you will need small rimmed loaf pans (or tins or heatproof rimmed pyrex) that will fit into a covered pot.
 I've used two small 6" x 6" (15cm x 15cm) cake tins, or one 9" x 5" (23cm x 12cm) loaf pan.
 If you don't have a steamer basket, then place a heatproof bowl upside down inside the pot, fill it with 2 inches with water and place your cake pan on top of the inverted bowl to cover and steam.

 3 or 4 servings.
-Double or triple the recipe if you want more onhand!
+Double or triple the recipe if you want more on hand!

 ingredients

-1 lb (450g) daikon, turnips, or kohlrabi
+1 lb (450g) daikon, turnips, radishes, or kohlrabi

 1 tsp sugar